-Cynthia Hudson-Vitale, Penn State University, and Jennifer Muilenburg, University of Washington, are working on ARL’s Scholars and Scholarship team, developing policies and practices to advance research data sharing.
+Jennifer Muilenburg, University of Washington, is working with ARL’s Scholars and Scholarship team, developing policies and practices to advance research data sharing.

 Peter Potter, Virginia Tech, is developing a robust communications structure for TOME (Toward an Open Monograph Ecosystem).
 He is also tracking books published through TOME in order to assess impact.